arichornlover/YouTubeRebornPlus/README.md

 - And more...

 2. **iSponsorBlock:** Skips annoying sponsor ads inside videos. iSponsorBlock is based on [SponsorBlock engine](https://sponsor.ajay.app/).
-This is the iOS version of the SponsorBlock extension.
+Basically, this is the iOS version of the SponsorBlock extension.

 3. **YTABGoodies:** allow you to disable some YouTube A/B testing features.
 It is a combination of several tweaks, such as: